addshore/addframe/README.md

 * Configs - For config files
 * Includes - All framework classes and extensions are here
 * Scripts - Scripts that use the framework
-* Tests - Tests for the core framework
+* Includes/Tests - Tests for the core framework

 Tests
 -------------